passionbull/steem-post/readme.txt

 Steemit (https://steemit.com/) is a blog platform that is based on blockchain.

+There are several advantages to using this plugin.

-You can easily write something on steemit using this plugin.
+- You can easily write something on steemit using this plugin.
+- Also, you can send all posts you wrote to stemmit for marketing and side-money.

 For using this, you need to have steemit acount.